hsutter/cppfront/docs/wide-scanners.md

 ## Overview

 Wide-scanners represent an evolution of cppfront's lexical analyzer to leverage SIMD (Single Instruction, Multiple Data) instructions for parallel character processing.
-This approach draws inspiration from BBCursive auto-vectorization patterns and aims to significantly improve parsing performance for large C++ source files.
+This approach draws inspiration from BThis initiative aligns with modern compiler optimizaThis initiative aligns with modern compiler optimization trends and positions cppfront as a high-performance C++ compilation toolchain capable of handling large-scale codebases efficiently.on trends and positions cppfront as a high-performance C++ compilation toolchain capable of handling large-scale codebases efficiently.ursive auto-vectorization patterns and aims to significantly improve parsing performance for large C++ source files.

 ## Current State Analysis